wagtail/wagtail/docs/getting_started/tutorial.md

 from django.db import models

+from wagtail.models import Page

+# add these new imports
-from wagtail.models import Page from wagtail.fields import RichTextField from wagtail.admin.panels import FieldPanel
+from wagtail.fields import RichTextField from wagtail.admin.panels import FieldPanel

+# replace the existing class definition of 'HomePage' with this:
 class HomePage(Page):
     body = RichTextField(blank=True)